Doraemon: Nobita's Space Heroes

-Doraemon: Nobita's Space Heroes (ドラえもん のび太の, Doraemon: Nobita no Supēsu Hīrōzu), also known as Doraemon The Super Star 2015 and later as Doraemon the Movie 35th, is an anime science fiction action adventure film and the 35th Doraemon film.
-Released in Japan on 7 March 2015, it commemorates the 35th anniversary of the Doraemon (1979) anime series and the 10th anniversary of the Doraemon (2005) anime.
+Doraemon: Nobita's Space Heroes (ドラえもん のび太の, Doraemon: Nobita no Supēsu Hīrōzu), also known as Doraemon The Super Star 2015 and Doraemon the Movie 35th, is an anime science fiction action adventure film and the 35th Doraemon film.
+Released in Japan on March 7, 2015, it commemorates both the 35th anniversary of the Doraemon feature films and the 10th anniversary of the 2005 Doraemon television series.

 Plot

 In the introduction scenario, a space ship crashes into the hill at dark night.
-The next morning, Suneo, Gian and Shizuka decide to make a movie about a space-based hero film Guardians of the Galaxy, which is a magical current blockbuster.
+The next morning, Suneo, Gian and Shizuka decide to make a space-based hero film entitled Guardians of the Galaxy, which is a current magical blockbuster hit.

-Meanwhile, Nobita does rubber band art in front of the little kids.
-After that, Nobita jumps and says “急げ！” and the theame song begins.
-After that, nobita heads towards the hill where he finds his three friends shooting the film.
-Gian and Suneo made Nobita perform as the monster, as Nobita wanted to act.
-Gian beats Nobita as he was a space alien, where Nobita runs away to his house to ask help from Doraemon.
-After that, the two return to the hill and Doraemon takes a gadget from his pocket, which is a film director called Burger director.
-They all become space heroes (using a "real-light", which made their costumes real) and with the help from Burger, they started fighting a fake space monster.
+Meanwhile, Nobita performs some rubber band art in front of a group of little kids.
+Afterwards, Nobita jumps and says "急げ!" and the theme song, "Yume wo Kanaete Doraemon" begins.
+After the opening, Nobita heads on over to the hill where he finds Gian, Suneo and Shizuka shooting the film.
+Nobita immediately wants to join in the film as a space hero, to which Gian and Suneo let him in, only to end up making Nobita perform as the monster that they battle.
+After Gian throws and beats up Nobita dressed up as the monster, Nobita runs back home to ask Doraemon for help.
+The two return back to the hill where Doraemon pulls out a gadget from his pocket, a film director known as the "Burger Director".
+They all become space heroes (using the "Real-Light" gadget, also from Doraemon's pocket that has the ability to make their fictional costumes real) and with the help from the Director Burger, they all start to actually battle a fake space monster.

-Later, an alien from another planet arrive to ask help from the space heroes and they agreed to follow him.
-On the spacecraft, the alien named Aron reveals himself as the sheriff of Pokkoru planet which is full of mice.
+During filming, an alien from another planet arrives to ask help from Doraemon, Nobita, Shizuka, Suneo, and Gian and they agreed to follow him.
+On the spacecraft, the alien, named Aron, reveals himself as the sheriff of the planet Pokkoru, which is inhabited by mice alien creatures.
 He was lucky to escape the pursuit of security personnel of "Recreation Land Space" (who are actually alien pirates).
-The following morning, Aron and the reconnaissance group enter the Pokkoru planet.
-After that Aron tries to warn the councilors and public to remain alert, but no one believes him.
-Nobita discovers some alien pirates so they push him away, where he goes down and drops the star crest down in the wells.
+The next morning, Aron and the reconnaissance group enter Pokkoru.
+Aron tries to warn the councilors and public to remain alert, but no one believes him.
+Nobita discovers some alien pirates so they push him away, where he ends up falling down and loses his superhero star crest down in the well, ridding him of his abilities.